benjaminbollen/integration-tests/README.md

     - curl https://raw.githubusercontent.com/eris-ltd/integration-tests/master/test.sh | bash -s $REPO/tests
 ```

-So here' we are fetching the `test.sh` script from this repo and running it on the `tests` folder in our repo, where `$REPO` is the full path (presumably on the GOPATH) to our repo.
+Here we are fetching the `test.sh` script from this repo and running it on the `tests` folder in our repo, where `$REPO` is the full path (presumably on the GOPATH) to our repo.

 The tests folder should have everything required for running your tests.
 In addition, it must contain a `params.sh` file looking like: